 Here in Central Florida, our air conditioners go through a lot.
 Summer temps can reach well into the 90’s and stay there from May through September.

-Which is why proper HVAC maintenance is so important.
+Which is why a proper HVAC maintenance plan is so important.

-You rely on your central air conditioner to keep you cool and comfortable during the summer and warm and cozy during the winter (well, as much as Florida gets a “winter”).
+You rely on your central air conditioning to keep you cool and comfortable during the summer and warm and cozy during the winter (well, as much as Florida gets a “winter”).

 Benefits of HVAC Maintenance

-Like any large appliance, your HVAC system works hard and proper maintenance helps it to keep working at the same level you’re used to.
+Like any large appliance, your HVAC system works hard, and proper maintenance (whether it’s DIY HVAC maintenance or an HVAC technician) helps it to keep working at the same level you’re used to.

-But HVAC maintenance also extends the life of your unit and makes it more energy efficient.
+But ac maintenance also extends the life of your ac unit and makes it more energy efficient (hooray lower energy bills!).
 By getting regular inspections and performing routine DIY maintenance, you’ll be saving double.
 Not only will your utility bills go down (because you’ll be saving energy), you’ll be able to use your unit longer before having to replace it.

 Here’s a DIY HVAC maintenance checklist you can use to keep your A/C system up and running all year.